Discover why the world’s supreme gateway city is perfect for your event

 Travel can be complicated.
 To simplify the experience, Transport for London makes it possible and much cheaper for visitors to the city of use one ticket for overground, underground, bus, boat and cable car journeys – pretty impressive really!

-Even better news for events organisers is that we can offer you a 40% discount on group Oyster card orders (£3 per person instead of £5)
+Even better news for corporate event organisers is that we can offer you a 40% discount on group Oyster card orders (£3 per person instead of £5), which is excellent for sorting out your business travel in London.

 There’s no better way to get to know a city than by walking around it.
 Take the opportunity to get under the skin of the city by exploring what’s on the doorstep of your venue.
 This walking map shows just how close things are to get to on foot in Central London.